CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 ####Result
 1. After the first step, `s` is no longer an alias command for `schedule`.
 2. After the second step, the pop-up window will tell you that agendum no longer recognizes the command `s`.
-3. After the third step, task with index 1 is rescheduled to be by today 11pm.
+3. After the third step, task with id 1 is rescheduled to be by today 11pm.

 ## Store
 To change the default data save location, you have to start command with the keyword `store`.